Tillia gens: Branches and cognomina

 The most famous cognomen of the Tillia gens was Cimber, borne by at least one, perhaps several members of a family that gained prominence in the Roman state toward the end of the Republic.
-This surname originally referred to one of the Cimbri, an Gaulish or Germanic people who fought against the Romans in Gaul and Spain at the end of the second century BC.
+This surname originally referred to one of the Cimbri, a Gaulish or Germanic people who fought against the Romans in Gaul and Spain at the end of the second century BC.
 Although such names frequently indicated the descent of the first bearer, it could also be that the cognomen was obtained by someone who in appearance or character was thought to resemble one of the Cimbri.

 Another family of the Tillii bore the cognomen Rufus, one of the most common Latin surnames.
 Meaning "red" or "reddish", this name was typically bestowed on someone with red hair, although it might be inherited by a person's descendants without respect to the actual colour of their hair.